-Now in his 77th year, there's not much that Graham Dee doesn't know about the music industry of the Bowie and Beatles era.
-Nicknamed Mr Tin Pan Alley in the '60s and '70s, he played a pivotal role doing a great deal behind the scenes.
+Now in his 77th year, there's not much that Graham Dee doesn't know about the music industry in its prime: the Bowie and Beatles era.
+Nicknamed Mr Tin Pan Alley in the '60s and '70s, he played a pivotal role behind the scenes.

 Songwriter, musician, producer and A&R man, he was a recording artist for Pye, staff songwriter for United Artists and ATV Music, produced records for Polydor/Atlantic, recorded music at the legendary Muscle Shoals Studios in Alabama, and worked and toured with many great artists and bands including The Animals, Van Morrison and The Drifters.

 Now, after decades out of the industry, he is returning with a vengeance.